dave-crook/PSInstanceInstaller/README.md

 ﻿# PSInstanceInstaller

 # Installation Prerequisites
-To use `PsInstanceInstaller` the workstation that you are performing the installatoin from will need the following
+To use `PsInstanceInstaller` the workstation that you are performing the installation from will need the following

 1. [Git Desktop](https://desktop.github.com/) - Not required but will make life easier on updating the repository
 1. [Installation Code](https://github.com/nocentino/PSInstanceInstaller) - A copy of this repositoriy pulled locally
 1. PowerShell 5.1 - included in Windows 2012R2+
 1. [dbatool](https://dbatools.io/) 1.0.38 - Open Powershell 5.1 in administrator mode.
 Other versions may work, this is the version tested.
+    1. New installation
+        ```
-    1. New installation `Install-Module -Name dbatools -RequiredVersion 1.0.38`
+        Install-Module -Name dbatools -RequiredVersion 1.0.38
+        ```
-    1. Update existing installlation `Update-Module dbatools`
+    1. Update existing installlation
+        ```
+        Update-Module dbatools
+        ```
 1. Pester 4.8.1+ [Follow the directions here to update Pester.](https://github.com/pester/Pester/wiki/Installation-and-Update#installing-from-psgallery-windows-10-or-windows-server-2016) There is a version of Pester included with Windows, but its super old and needs to be updated.
 This has to be updated as Pester v3 and v4 are very differnt.
+1. Sentry One Client Version 19 - You'll need the desktop client installed to load the PowerShell module.
+If the version of S1 changes, we'll need to update Add-SentryOne.ps1 to load the new module version.
+1. PoShKeePass module
+    1. To Install
+        ```
+        Install-Module PoShKeePass
+        ```
+    1. To configure PoShKeePass
+        ```
+        New-KeePassDatabaseConfiguration -DatabaseProfileName 'NetworkTeamPasswordVault' -DatabasePath "\\dc1-file-01\infrastructure$\KeePass\NetworkTeamPasswordVault.kdbx" –UseMasterKey
+        ```

 # Overview of the Installation Process